nblumoe/nblumoe.github.com/_posts/2012-06-11-project-42195-training-for-the-first-marathon.md

 per month.

 By the end of August I would like to run 34km on the weekend training.
 Average pace should be max.
 6min/km.
-If everything goes well I will continue with that progress and get to the marathon distance in Octobre.
+If everything goes well I, will continue with that progression and get to the marathon distance in Octobre.

 That's the theory!
 I will keep you posted about how well I am doing in practice. ;)